WalletConnect/walletconnect-docs/docs/specs/servers/keys/identity-keys.md

 ## Key Registration

-When two clients are using the peer to peer API for some requests they need to verify each others Identity Keys.
+When two clients are using a peer to peer API for some requests they need to verify each others Identity Keys.
 Therefore we use the Keys Server to index these keys privately and the counter-party can validate that the key would be used for the corresponding account in the WalletConnect identities.

 ## Authentication